Aliases for GAL Gene

 GeneCards Summary for GAL Gene

 GAL (Galanin And GMAP Prepropeptide) is a Protein Coding gene.
-Diseases associated with GAL include Epilepsy, Familial Temporal Lobe, 8 and Gastroenteritis.
+Diseases associated with GAL include Epilepsy, Familial Temporal Lobe, 8 and Adjustment Disorder.
 Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
-GO annotations related to this gene include hormone activity and type 2 galanin receptor binding.
+Gene Ontology (GO) annotations related to this gene include hormone activity and type 2 galanin receptor binding.

 UniProtKB/Swiss-Prot for GAL Gene

 Endocrine hormone of the central and peripheral nervous systems that binds and activates the G protein-coupled receptors GALR1, GALR2, and GALR3.
 This small neuropeptide may regulate diverse physiologic functions including contraction of smooth muscle of the gastrointestinal and genitourinary tract, growth hormone and insulin release and adrenal secretion.